aldelaro5/BugFables-Speedrun-Practice/README.md

 This section is intended ***only for developers***.
 You do not need to do this if you only want to use the plugin.
 Refer to the ***Installation instructions*** section for this purpose.

 ### Building
+> _NOTE: For technical reasons, this project is configured to be built using .NET Framework 3.5.
+Please do not change the target Framework and make sure your environement supports this version of the .NET Framework._

 This project is configured for Visual Studio 2019 (previous versions may work, but are untested).
 To build the project, you first need to place the required dlls into the `Libs` directory present on this repository.
 Refer to `Libs/README.txt` for more information on which dlls to place.

 Once this is done, the project should build successfully.
 To improve convenience, you may want to set the output path to `Bug Fables\BepInEx\plugins\Speedrun-Practice` (where `Bug Fables` is the game's directory) in the project's configuration for ease of testing.